chuank/node-red-contrib-sparkcore/README.md

 node-red-contrib-particle
 -------------------------

 Node-RED node to connect to [Particle Devices](https://www.particle.io/), either via local cloud, or the Particle.io cloud.
-This can be used to connect to the Particle Core/Photon/P1/Electron, call functions, read variables or listen to Server-Sent-Events (SSEs).
+This can be used to connect to the Particle Core/Photon/P1/Electron, publish Events, call Functions, read Variables or listen to Server-Sent-Events (SSEs).

 Install
 -------